-The City of Melville is a proudly diverse City, each community has contributed to the city’s character.
+The City of Melville is a proudly diverse City where each community contributes to the City’s character.
 Of our residents, 32% were born overseas, 22% are from countries where English is not the first spoken language and 1% are of Aboriginal descent.
 Our Neighbourhood Development officers have direct connections with various communities to ensure they are represented where possible.

-Please take the time to have your say – it’s really important to us all.
-Complete our survey now and register for our workshops by visiting www.melvilletalks.com.au/cld
+Take the time to have your say - it’s really important to us all.
+To complete our survey and register for our workshops visit MelvilleTalks.

 To use the telephone interpreting service, follow these directions: